Kids using makeup? UAE parents warned over viral skincare trends

 Recommended For You

-"Not a month goes by without a similar case crossing my clinic," says Dr. Salem Antabi, a specialist dermatologist at SkinMed Medical Center, with over 30 years of clinical experience.
+"Not a month goes by without a similar case crossing my clinic," says Dr Salem Antabi, a specialist dermatologist at SkinMed Medical Centre, with over 30 years of clinical experience.

 But the deeper injury, the one no cream can heal, is the one twelve-year-old girls are inflicting on themselves every night.
 Standing before their mirrors.
 Scrutinising pores that don't exist.
 Performing eleven-step skincare routines they've memorised from a glowing screen.